Here it looks almost like Ptyas korros, but, the head is very small and the eyes - not so big.

 Have a look at the video at Youtube (embedded below in a few minutes) and see if you can figure it out…

 Gerwot from Germany said it was in the genus Oligodon.
 That seems right on.
-He showed me how to do a scale count and I got 15′s.
-If this is the Oligodon inornatus it might be a new snake for this area.
-Some lit has the range as northern Thailand and southeastern Thailand.
-No idea what southeastern Thailand refers to.
+He showed me how to do a scale count and I got 15’s.
+If this is the Oligodon inornatus it might be a new snake for this area, greatly extending its range.
+Some lit has the range as northern Thailand and southeastern Thailand (Isaan area).
 Here’s a grab from the PDF referencing the snakes range, and addressing some mistakes in a printed book about snakes…

 Has a snout built for burrowing and it reminds me of a kukri snake.
 Probobly is a rare subspecies from the area – I would love to find something as strange as that!